Lord225/ppo/readme.md

 This implementaion uses `@tf.function` whenever possible so it also runs quite fast.
 ## Critic loss and Avg Score
+Loss of the critic in PPO model is shown on plot below.
+Algorithm pritty quicly gets big rewards and critic had hard time predicting them, after awhile it settled down and ciritic learn how actor and env behaves and was able to estimate rewards
 ![Critic loss & avg score (pacman)](plots/v5_reward_critic_loss.png)

 ## Curiosity rewards